 Using the keywords from the job ad will make your resume stand out, but overdoing it would make the application annoying enough to get ignored.
 The buzzwords you use within the various sections of your resume should make sense, don’t turn the text into an attempt to improve keyword ranking, you are not writing an SEO article.

-Also, use a professional resume template that makes the text aligned and readable.
+Also, use a free resume template for 2021 that makes the text aligned and readable.